SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 A Bayesian account: "Previous methods for studying the PNG activation response to stimuli have been limited by the template-based methods used to identify PNG activation.
 In this letter, we outline a new method that overcomes these difficulties by establishing for the first time a probabilistic interpretation of PNG activation.
 We then demonstrate the use of this method by investigating the claim that PNGs might provide the foundation of a representational system." [@10.1162/NECO_a_00620].
 Stimulation of a trained network produces the activation of a PNG, ie the propagation of firing activity through multiple layers due to convergent patterns of firing.

+Memory traces in dynamical systems [@doi:10.1073/pnas.0804451105] : "To perform nontrivial, real-time computations on a sensory input stream, biological systems must retain a short-term memory trace of their recent inputs.
+It has been proposed that generic high-dimensional dynamical systems could retain a memory trace for past inputs in their current state.
+This raises important questions about the fundamental limits of such memory traces and the properties required of dynamical systems to achieve these limits.
+We address these issues by applying Fisher information theory to dynamical systems driven by time-dependent signals corrupted by noise.
+We introduce the Fisher Memory Curve (FMC) as a measure of the signal-to-noise ratio (SNR) embedded in the dynamical state relative to the input SNR.
+The integrated FMC indicates the total memory capacity.
+We apply this theory to linear neuronal networks and show that the capacity of networks with normal connectivity matrices is exactly 1 and that of any network of N neurons is, at most, N. A nonnormal network achieving this bound is subject to stringent design constraints: It must have a hidden feedforward architecture that superlinearly amplifies its input for a time of order N, and the input connectivity must optimally match this architecture.
+The memory capacity of networks subject to saturating nonlinearities is further limited, and cannot exceed √𝑁. This limit can be realized by feedforward structures with divergent fan out that distributes the signal across neurons, thereby avoiding saturation.
+We illustrate the generality of the theory by showing that memory in fluid systems can be sustained by transient nonnormal amplification due to convective instability or the onset of turbulence."

+We address these issues by applying Fisher information theory to dynamical systems driven by time-dependent signals corrupted by noise.
+Memory capacity is constrained by architecture: "This limit can be realized by feedforward structures with divergent fan out that distributes the signal across neurons, thereby avoiding saturation."

+## Detecting precise heterosynaptic spiking motifs in biological raster plots

+<i class="fas fa-ban fa-lg"></i> **TODO**<br>

 ### spike distances

 <i class="fas fa-ban fa-lg"></i> **TODO**<br>